Team-3-Telerik-Academy/Quizzy-App/README.md

 Educators’ Hub:
 Empowering Educators: Our dedicated educators play a pivotal role.
 They create, curate, and manage quizzes across various subjects.
 Whether it’s history, science, or pop culture, they’ve got it covered!
 Student Monitoring: Educators can track student progress, provide feedback, and even grade quizzes.
 It’s all about fostering growth and learning.
-Student Zone:
-Quiz Creation: Students aren’t just passive learners; they’re creators too!
-With Quizzy, students can craft their own quizzes and challenge their peers.
-Group Dynamics: Form study groups, debate clubs, or trivia teams!
-Collaborate with fellow students and educators.
-Together, you’ll conquer the quiz world.
 Friendship Network: Connect with fellow quiz enthusiasts.
 Add them to your friend list and stay in the loop.
 Live Battle Mode:
 The Ultimate Showdown: Feeling competitive?
 Engage in live battles!
 Choose a category you’re confident in, and Quizzy will generate three random questions.
 It’s a rapid-fire challenge where knowledge meets adrenaline.
 Challenge Accepted: Dare a friend, an educator, or anyone in your network.
 The stakes are high, the clock is ticking, and victory awaits!
 Sleek Interface:
 User-Friendly Design: Our intuitive interface ensures smooth navigation.
 Whether you’re a tech-savvy student or a seasoned educator, Quizzy welcomes you.
 Responsive Chat: Message friends, discuss quiz strategies, or share fun facts.
-Communication is key, and we’ve got you covered.
+Communication is key, and we’ve got you covered.f
-Categories Galore:
-Explore Your Interests: From sports trivia to brain-bending puzzles, Quizzy offers diverse categories.
-Discover new passions or dive deep into familiar ones.
 Why Choose Quizzy?
 Knowledge Boost: Learn, explore, and expand your horizons.
 Socialize: Forge connections with fellow learners and educators.